 “Give me a Bible and a machete, and I’m gonna go save some souls!”

 For years Stephen Narwold had envisioned this exciting picture of tribal missionary life for himself.
-But when his impressive skills in web development came to light while still in missionary training at New Tribes Bible Institute, he was invited to join the communications team at NTM USA’s home office — instead of heading to a remote people group.
+But when his impressive skills in web development came to light while still in missionary training at Ethnos360 Bible Institute, he was invited to join the communications team at Ethnos360 USA’s home office — instead of heading to a remote people group.

 “That was a crushing blow to my picture of what a cool missionary is and what is really needed out there.”